 They shed very little because of their coat type.
 Yorkies are one of the only breeds that have hair, not fur.
 This limits shedding, but ups their maintenance requirements.
 Yorkies need to be combed and clipped regularly to keep that forever puppy look.
 Show Yorkies can be seen sporting pin-straight locks right down to the floor, but the average house dog is just fine with a standard teddy bear cut.

 Like many other small and toy breeds, Yorkies are prone to certain health issues, to preventative measures should be taken to improve their quality of life as they age.
 The most common issue is their dental health.
 Their compact mouth makes it easy to trap bacteria and form plaque, leading to even worse dental issues if not addressed.

 The fourth finalist for the most popular Canadian dog breeds is the poodle.
 The most bourgeoisie breed on our list, the poodle has a rich history.
 Today's poodles are primped and preened for our benefit, but their funny haircuts actually served a much more practical purpose: water retrieving for hunters.

 The trimmed sections of their fur provided them with more fluid movement in the water, while the longer fur around the joints and chest, called pompons, protected them from extreme temperatures.

-Long past are the days of the working poodle, and since then we've been able to modify the size of the breed to accommodate different lifestyles.
-Mini and toy breeds were better suited to an urban city lifestyle, and today are often indoor dogs, while standard poodles can adapt to a more rural setting but are content with urban life as well.
+Long past are the days of the working poodle, and since then, we've been able to modify the breed's size to accommodate different lifestyles.
+Mini and toy breeds were better suited to an urban city lifestyle, and today are often indoor dogs.
+Standard poodles can adapt to a more active rural lifestyle but are content with urban life as well.